 Your cost base for your airdropped coins will be the fair market value on the day you received them.
 We'll use the same example as above to explain.

 You sell your 200 airdropped 1INCH tokens a couple of days after.
-The fair market value per token is $4, so you make $800.
+The fair market value per token is $4, so your proceeds are $800.
 You already know your cost basis is $700.

 CAPITAL GAINS TAX